rkiel/keeping-promises/README.md

 }
 ```

-If there is any kind of error writing to the file system, the `saveCallback` will be invoked passing an error object as the first parameter.
-If successful, the `saveCallback` will be invoked with `false` as the first parameter and the result passed as the second.
-In this case, `writeFile` does not have any real result so the second parameter will be `undefined`.
+Besides the parameter signature, the Node.js contract includes how they are passed.
+If Node.js encounters any kind of error doing its asynchronous work, the `saveCallback` will be invoked passing an error object as the first parameter.
+If the asynchronous work is completed successfully, the `saveCallback` will be invoked with the first parameter set to `false` and the second parameter as the asynchronous result.
+In this particular case, `writeFile` does not have any real result so the second parameter will be passed as `undefined`.

-Running our sort program with the output from the `saveCallback` just confirms that the save is happening at the end.
-Still not what we want.
+If we rerun our sort program using the `saveCallback`, we see that the output just confirms that the `save` is happening after the `output`.
+Still not what we want but we have take a step closer.

 ```text
 four